 You can find details of how we adapt the curriculum and make it more accessible for pupils with SEN below:

 All pupils follow the National Curriculum at a level and a pace that is appropriate to their abilities.
 Our SEND philosophy places SEND children at the heart of personalised learning and our curriculum is tailored to meet individual pupils needs.
 At times and when it is felt appropriate, modifications to the curriculum may be implemented.
-To successfully match pupil ability to the curriculum at Grove Primary School remain committed to:
+To successfully match pupil ability to the curriculum at St Mary's RCVA Primary School we remain committed to: